Chris Achenbach

 Principal, Licensed Architect and General Contractor

-Chris Achenbach is the founder of Urban Roots Development, Inc., dedicated to creating innovative, sustainable, and profitable mixed-use development projects.
-As a licensed Architect and Class A General Contractor, Chris combines technical expertise with extensive experience in delivering some of the Denver region’s most acclaimed and environmentally conscious developments.
+Chris Achenbach is the founder of Urban Roots Development, Inc., a firm dedicated to creating innovative, sustainable, and financially successful mixed-use projects.
+As a licensed Architect and Class A General Contractor, Chris brings deep technical expertise and a proven track record of delivering some of the Denver region’s most acclaimed environmentally conscious developments.

-Before founding Urban Roots, Chris co-founded Zocalo Community Development, Inc., where he served as Principal for 12 years.
-During his tenure, he spearheaded the design, development, and construction of numerous landmark mixed-use and residential projects that helped shape Denver’s evolving neighborhoods.
-These projects not only redefined sustainability in large-scale institutional development but also achieved record-breaking financial success
+Prior to launching Urban Roots, Chris co-founded Zocalo Community Development, Inc., where he served as Principal for 12 years.
+During that time, he led the design, development, and construction of landmark mixed-use and residential projects that helped shape Denver’s evolving urban landscape.
+These efforts not only redefined sustainability in large-scale institutional development but also achieved record-breaking financial performance

-Chris’s project experience includes Tempo Apartments, a 255 unit NGBS Silver 5-story wrap at Nine Mile Station in Aurora; Solera, downtown Denver’s first LEED Gold high-rise apartments; 2020 Lawrence, 231 units and LEED Gold in the ballpark neighborhood; Cadence, a pioneering 13 story LEED Gold apartment building in the heart of Denver Union Station; Coda Cherry Creek, 12 stories and 182 units of LEED Gold high-style living in Denver’s finest urban neighborhood, and The Grove Stapleton, 160 LEED Gold apartments for residents 55 and older
+Chris’s portfolio includes Tempo Nine Mile, a 255 unit NGBS Silver 5-story wrap at Nine Mile Station in Aurora; Vita Littleton, 160 LEED Gold apartments for residents 55 and older, Solera, downtown Denver’s first LEED Gold high-rise apartments; 2020 Lawrence, 231 units and LEED Gold in the ballpark neighborhood; Cadence, a pioneering 13 story LEED Gold apartment building in the heart of Denver Union Station; Coda Cherry Creek, 12 stories and 182 units of LEED Gold high-style living in Denver’s finest urban neighborhood, and The Grove Stapleton, 151 LEED Gold apartments for residents 55 and older.

 Professional Recognition